dougproctor/dougproctor.github.io/_pages/privacy.md

 This policy applies to your use of Tiny Talk.
 By "Tiny Talk,” we mean the Tiny Talk website, mobile app, and any other of our products and services that directly link to this policy.

 And who are we?
 We’re Tiny Talk Inc. To learn more about privacy at Tiny Talk, please keep reading below!
-If you'd like to read our Terms of Service.
+If you'd like to read our <a href= "https://tinytalk.io/terms"> Terms of Service </a>.

 What Information We Collect